BioKT/ResDocs/docs/Markdown/syntax.md

 - Links.

 For introducing links in the text, use the syntax [text to hyperlink] followed by (URL or .md file path inside repo).
-Here you have and example where our [BioKT Lab Page](https://sites.google.com/view/biokt?pli=1) is hyperlinked.
+Here you have an example where our [BioKT Lab Page](https://sites.google.com/view/biokt?pli=1) is hyperlinked using [BioKT Lab Page](URL).

 * * *

 - Code.

-If you want to introduce some commands "in line", `like this`, you have to use the "`" symbol before and after.
+If you want to introduce some commands "in line", `like this`, you have to use the ` symbol before and after.

 * * *

 ## Others.
 - Images.

 * * *